 After changing these settings, the user is free to download any application from different app stores.

 - Scroll down to Privacy & security.

 The Developer Mode in Windows 11 will let you install apps from any source, including loose files.

 Related: How to sideload Android apps using WSA on Windows 11.

 Risks of sideloading apps

 Technically it is wrong to download any application outside from the authentic stores.
 It includes a lot of security risks and malware can infect your system.
 Hackers can send ransomware or users can be targeted by identity thieves, and so on.
-Therefore, before enabling the ‘sideload apps’ option, Microsoft send out the warning message.
+Therefore, before enabling the ‘sideload apps’ option, Microsoft sends out the warning message.

 Windows 11/10 includes lots of built-in security features and tools that can easily detect any type of unwanted software.
 Moreover, a lot of controversial games and software, emulators, and BitTorrent clients are restricted by Microsoft.
 It is always better to download the application from trusted platforms.
 But if you do need to run or test outside apps, this is the way to go in Windows 11/10.

 Whether this feature includes lots of risks, users like me are very excited about it.
 Now they are free to use and run different types of apps, themes, and games on their Windows 10 PCs, laptops and phones, like Android users do.

 Read next: How to run Google Play Store Android apps on Windows 11.